Playground

 |---|---|---|

-| Super Mode | Uses additional resources to improve extraction success and accuracy on complex websites. | Websites with anti-bot protection or dynamic content. |
+| Super | Uses additional resources to improve extraction accuracy on complex websites. | Websites protected by anti-bot systems or containing heavily dynamic content. |

-| Geo Targeting | Loads the page from a specific country or region to access location-based content. | Region-specific pricing, products, or search results. |
+| Geo targeting | Loads the page from a specific country or region. | Accessing region-specific products, pricing, or search results. |

 | Setting | Description | Common Use Case |